Monday, 9 March 2026

 "Brilliant production and performance, can’t wait to see it again."
 Veronica

-"Was there in opening night, excellent performances from all, do go and see it."
+"Was there on opening night, excellent performances from all."
 Catherine